dmckittrick031/Year13SSD/README.md

-repositroy for the year 13 ssd as course
+repository for the year 13 ssd as course